 Visit the Bruckenthal Museum

-The Bruckenthal Museum is the first museum opened in what is today Romania and one of the finest art museums in this part of Europe.
+The Bruckenthal Museum is the first museum opened in what is today Romania.
+It is also one of the finest art museums in this part of Europe.
 The building of the museum, a refined baroque palace, the former residence of the Transylvanian governor, host works of art of Rubens, Tiziano, Jan van Eyck, Veronese, Peter Brueghel the Younger and many more Flemish, Italian, German and Romanian artists.

 Try the innovative Romanian cuisine

-Seasonal ingredients from local producers, old recipes adapted to modern cuisine, taste and imagination, all this can be found on the menu of Syndicat Gourmet, a small restaurant hidden on the narrow streets of the Lower Town.
+Seasonal ingredients from local producers, old recipes with a modern twist, taste and imagination, all of this is on the menu of Syndicat Gourmet.
+This is a small restaurant in the narrow streets of the Lower Town.
 Book a table in advance, the restaurant has only 30 seats.

 Taste the Sibiu cheese